briangerard/briangerard.github.io/personal.misc/audio-books.md

     Change Anything.
 Not read by an author this time.
 - [How To Become CEO](https://www.amazon.com/How-Become-CEO-Rising-Organization/dp/0786864370), Jeffrey J. Fox
-  - So this is one I picked up from a used bookstore because it's all they had at the time and I needed my fix (I strongly recommend having one or two spare audio books close to hand to avoid such a horror).
+  - So this is one I picked up from a used bookstore because it's all they had at the time and I needed my fix (I strongly recommend having one or two spare audiobooks close to hand to avoid such a horror).
 Despite that, I did find this one useful.
 It's not just about becoming CEO.
     This is really for anyone who wants to be more of a leader in their own life, personally or professionally.
 It's a set of 75 "rules" that he lays out; both things to do and things to